levkovigor/freertos-template2/doc/README-dev.md

 The submodule commands are useful because the FSFW is integrated as a submodule.
 Generally, a new branch is created for each new user and for each new feature.
-Name convention:

 #### git branching models

 Generally, there are guidelines on how to use git and how to name branches.
 For the sourceobsw, the following guideline can be used:
 - lastname/master as personal branch
-- lastname/feature/featurename as feature branch
+- lastname/featurename as feature branch
-- lastname/test/testname as a test branch

 The feature branch is merged into the master once it has been tested thoroughly.
 If work was done in wrong branch accidentaly, use git stash, git apply or git